The concept what is Bitcoin and How Does it Work is a very compelling argument.

-It is based on open source software that is regularly improved by a large community of developers.
+It is based on open-source software that is frequently updated by a large community of developers.

 Initially, this software was also known as Bitcoin.
-To avoid misunderstandings, Bitcoin’s main client software was officially renamed Bitcoin Core in 2014.
+To avoid misinterpretations, Bitcoin’s main client software was officially renamed Bitcoin Core in 2014.

 Bitcoin cryptocurrency and Blockchain

-Bitcoin is not issued or controlled by a single authority or agency, but supported by many computers (nodes) around the world.
+Bitcoin is not issued or regulated by a single authority or agency but backed by many computers (nodes) around the world.

-The Bitcoin network has its foundations on a distributed ledger known as blockchain
+The Bitcoin network has its foundations on a distributed ledger known as the blockchain

-Blockchain is responsible for maintaining organized list of all transactions through which bitcoins are sent or received
+Blockchain is accountable for maintaining an organized list of all transactions through which bitcoins are sent or received

-These transactions are combined into linked blocks and form a chain of blocks known as blockchain
+These transactions are consolidated into linked blocks and form a chain of blocks known as the blockchain

-Due to their different qualities and functions, it is quite common for people to be confused about the differences between Bitcoin and blockchain, as they are closely related, although different concepts exist.
+Due to their several qualities and functions, it is quite frequent for people to be confused about the differences between Bitcoin and blockchain, as they are closely linked, although the concepts are different.

 What exactly is a blockchain

-In essence, a blockchain is a set of records, much like a general ledger or flat database.
+In reality, a blockchain is a set of records, much like a general ledger or flat database.

 However, its uniqueness rests on the mechanism by which it validates and protects these records.

-The problem of clear and immutable data has been bothering programmers since the earliest days of digital storage.
+The problem of clear and changeless data has been fussing programmers since the earliest days of digital storage.

-If data on a hard drive can be changed so easily, who is the legitimate and true version?
+If data on a hard drive can be altered so easily, what is the legal and true version?

-It is a difficult question, to which there were few answers until the early 1990s, when Stuart Haber and W. Scott Stornetta created the first archetype of a blockchain.
+It is a difficult question, to which there were few answers until the early 1990s when Stuart Haber and W. Scott Stornetta founded the first archetype of a blockchain.

-They were the first to use cryptographic evidence to secure a chain of blocks to prevent data tampering.
+They were the first to use cryptographic proof to secure a chain of blocks to prevent data tampering.

-The work of Haber and Stornetta certainly inspired the work of Hal Finney and many other computer scientists and ultimately led to the creation of Bitcoin.
+The work of Haber and Stornetta certainly encouraged the work of Hal Finney and many other computer scientists and finally led to the creation of Bitcoin.